siricsajja-dotcom/Market-Data-Feed-Handler-FROM-MARCH-2026/README.md

-# Market Data Feed Handler - March 2026
+# Market Data Feed Handler - March 2026 (Pushed from VS Code)

 The "upstream half" of a trading system's book: turns a raw, unreliable binary market-data feed into a trustworthy, gap-aware order book.
 Real